angadhn/angadhn.github.io/_opinions/Post5.md

 What I think this video does better than a Wiki article is that it gives an incredible breakdown of the ISS and some of its key components (especially the chapter on docking mechanisms).

-I will do a breakdown of the video later in this post.